ignite/modules/x/fundraising/spec/01_concepts.md

 ### What a bidder can/cannot do:

-A bidder only listed in `AllowedBidders` can do the following behaviors during the auction period between `StartTime` and `EndTimes`.
+A bidder only listed in `AllowedBidders` can do the following behaviors during the auction period between `StartTime` and `EndTime`.
 1. Place a new bid
     - This auction provides two options for bidder to choose: 1) How-Much-Worth-To-Buy and 2) How-Many-Coins-To-Buy
         - (`BidType` of `BidTypeBatchWorth`) How-Much-Worth-To-Buy (fixed `PayingCoin`/varying `SellingCoin`): A bidder places a bid with a fixed amount of the paying coins and, if it wins, the bidder gets the selling coins, where the amount of the selling coins varies depending on the matched price determined after the auction period ends.